 — Between 1938 and 2007 studies show a cultural drift in psychopathology toward extrinsic goals such as materialism and status, away from intrinsic goals such as community, meaning in life and affiliation.

-- The U.S. tops the world in purchase and consumption of sugar in processed and packaged foods and beverages.
+— The U.S. tops the world in the purchase and consumption of sugar in processed and packaged foods and beverages.
 It averages 126 grams/day compared to a global average of 34 grams/day.

 — Since the 1970s, the U.S. has promoted corn production to lower the costs of producing high-fructose corn syrup as a major food additive.